AFC North: 2020s

 The Steelers won the division in 2020.
 The Ravens and Browns also made it into the playoffs as the 5th and 6th seeded wildcards respectively.
 For the Browns, it was their first playoff appearance since 2002.
-The Browns defeated the Steelers 48–37 in Pittsburgh for the Wild Card Round.
+The Browns defeated the Steelers 48–37 in Pittsburgh for the wild-card round, marking their first playoff win since 1994.
 The Ravens beat the Titans 20–13 in their Wild Card matchup.
 However, both the Ravens and Browns failed to win their Divisional Round matchups, losing 17–3 to the Bills and 22–17 to the Chiefs respectively.

 The Bengals won the division in 2021.
 The Steelers were given a shocking last minute invite to the NFL Playoffs, but their journey fell short with a loss to the Kansas City Chiefs in the wild card round.
-The Bengals beat the Raiders at home 26-19 in the Wild Card matchup, the Titans 19-16 in Tennessee, and the Chiefs 27-24 in Kansas City to make it to the Super Bowl.
-Their season ended with a 23-20 loss in Super Bowl LVI to the Rams.
+The Bengals beat the Raiders at home 26–19 in the Wild Card matchup, marking their first playoff win since 1990.
+They then beat the Titans 19–16 in Tennessee, and the Chiefs 27–24 in Kansas City to make it to the Super Bowl.
+Their season ended with a 23–20 loss in Super Bowl LVI to the Rams.

-The Cincinnati Bengals won the division the second consecutive time in 2022.
-The 11-4 Bengals faced up against the 12-3 Buffalo Bills on January 2, 2023, however, Bills safety Damar Hamlin collapsed after a tackle on Tee Higgins.
+The Cincinnati Bengals won the division for the second consecutive time in 2022.
+The 11–4 Bengals faced up against the 12–3 Buffalo Bills on January 2, 2023, however, Bills safety Damar Hamlin collapsed after a tackle on Tee Higgins.
 The game was suspended after the play.
 Days later, NFL commissioner Roger Goodell cancelled the game.
-By win percentage, the Bengals have won the North again.
-After a victory against the Alanta Falcons, the Baltimore Ravens clinched their playoff spot as well.
+By win percentage, the Bengals won the North again.
+After a victory against the Atlanta Falcons, the Baltimore Ravens clinched their playoff spot as well.
 On January 15, 2023, in the Super Wild Card Weekend, the #3 ranked Bengals played at home against the #6 Ravens.
-Bengals defeated Ravens by a score of 24-17 with the most notable play by Tyler Huntley failing a Quarterback Sneak at the Bengals 2-yard line.
+Bengals defeated Ravens by a score of 24–17 with the most notable play by Tyler Huntley failing a Quarterback Sneak at the Bengals 2-yard line.
 Huntley did not secure the football as Logan Wilson stripped and Huntley fumbled the ball and Sam Hubbard recovered the ball, running a 98-yard Scoop and Score to defeat the Ravens.
 This play was the longest fumble return touchdown in NFL playoff history.
 On January 22, the Bengals and the Bills rematched at the Bills' home stadium, Highmark Stadium.
-Despite the home field advantage and heavy snow conditions, the Bengals were able to upset the Bills, with a score of 27-10 after Bills quarterback Josh Allen was intercepted on the team's final offensive play by Cam-Taylor Britt.
-The Bengals will advance to face against the Kansas City Chiefs for the AFC Championship for the second consecutive time.
+Despite the home field advantage and heavy snow conditions, the Bengals were able to upset the Bills, with a score of 27–10 after Bills quarterback Josh Allen was intercepted on the team's final offensive play by Cam Taylor-Britt.
+The Bengals then advanced to face against the Kansas City Chiefs for the AFC Championship for the second consecutive time.
+The Bengals would lose this time after a costly penalty allowed the Chiefs to hit a game winning field goal.
 This was the first ever back-to-back championship appearance in Bengals' history.